MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 ### Role-based access to assessments

 You can assign roles to users in order to grant access to specific assessments.
 Granting access to individual assessments is useful when you need to ensure that only the people working on certain regulatory requirements have access to that data.
-You can grant per-assessment access to users outside of your organization, which helps when you have external auditors.
+You can grant access to individual assessments to users outside of your organization, which helps when you have external auditors.
 For users outside your organization, you'll need to assign them an Azure AD role.
 For instructions, see [More about Azure AD](#more-about-azure-ad).

 The four roles listed in table above provide access to assessments: Compliance Manager Reader, Compliance Manager Contribution, Compliance Manager Assessor, and Compliance Manager Administration.
 What you can do with each assessment remains restricted based on which activities the role allows.